-The law provides for the right to a fair and public trial, and an independent judiciary generally enforced this right.
-The court system, however, did not often provide fair trials and reflected the actions of the corrupt judges who sometimes worked in concert with police.
+The law provides for the right to a fair and public trial, but the independent judiciary did not always enforce this right.

+The court system did not often provide fair trials and corrupt judges sometimes worked in concert with police.
 Cases were sometimes delayed without explanation, and occasionally fines were directly taken out of defendants' bank accounts without their knowledge.